-Deploy rulesets via API · Cloudflare Web Application Firewall (WAF) docs
+Deploy rulesets via API

 The zone-level phase can only have two

-executerules deploying Managed Rulesets: one rule for deploying the OWASP Managed Ruleset and another rule for deploying the Cloudflare Managed Rules.
+executerules deploying Managed Rulesets: one rule for deploying the OWASP Managed Ruleset and another rule for deploying the Cloudflare Managed Ruleset.

 You must set the